designerkamal/obopay.github.io/obopay-payment-sdk-web.md

     Obopayments.activateUser(userDetails, callback)

-    userDetails Object has following fields:
+    userDetails Object {
-    {

         firstName     : User's first name
         lastName      : User's last name
-        dob           : Date of birth in yyyy/mm/dd format gender        : One of [M, F]
+        dob           : Date of birth in yyyy/mm/dd format gender        : 'M' | 'F'
         emailId       : User email id
-        minKycDocType : Minimum KYC document - One of [PAN, PASSPORT, DL, VOTER_ID, RATION_CARD]
-        minKycDocId   : Id/Number of minKycDocType
+        minKycDocType : Minimum KYC document - Valid values are in next section minKycDocId   : Id/Number of minKycDocType
         kycDocuments  : Array of kycDocument, explained below

+    }, callback       : function cb(status) {

+        `status` can be 'CANCELED' | 'SUCCESS' | 'ALREADY_REGISTERED'
+        // you should use this callback update your user interface with registration status }

     kycDocument Object has following fields:
-        category      : One of [PROOF_OF_ADDRESS, SELF_IDENTIFICATION, PROOF_OF_IDENTITY, AGE_PROOF]
+    {
-        type          : Depending on category, detailed in next section urls          : Array of urls (front and back) based on type of document.
+        category      : Address proof, id proof etc. CODES described in next section type          : Depending on category, CODES described in next section urls          : Array of urls (front and back) based on type of document.
-                        In case url access is protected, please embed url with access-token / session id in the url itself

-        url should point to resources that are images.
+                        In case url access is protected, please embed url with access-token / session id in the url itself.
+Url should point to resources that are images.
 Images should be less than 5MB in size.
     }
-    callback          : function cb(status) {

-        `status` can be CANCELED | SUCCESS | ALREADY_REGISTERED
-        // you should update your user interface to indicate success }

 ___User KYC___